MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 ## Next steps

-To install and configure the clients, use the following documentation:
+To install and configure the Azure Information Protection clients, use the following documentation:

 - [Azure Information Protection client](AIP-client.md)